samgedwillo/How-To-Hue-Dashboards/README.md

 3. NameNode in Safemode.
    Sometimes namenode does not leave safemode(basically read only) after startup is complete.
-   Fix: sudo -u hdfs hadoop dfsadmin -safemode leave This script is deprecated but still runs
+   Fix: 'sudo -u hdfs hadoop dfsadmin -safemode leave' This script is deprecated but still runs

 ### Sources